zeek/zeek-docs/doc/scripts/base/bif/zeek.bif.zeek.rst

    Adds data to an incremental entropy calculation.

-   :handle: The opaque handle representing the entropy calculation state.
+   :param handle: The opaque handle representing the entropy calculation state.

-   :data: The data to add to the entropy calculation.
+   :param data: The data to add to the entropy calculation.

    :returns: True on success.